tessercat/stack-deploy/README.md

   between IPv4 and IPv6 network stacks.

-## Stack host

-**Debian 10**

-The stack deploys to Debian 10 only because its primary purpose is to run FreeSWITCH, and Debian 10 is the deployment platform recommended by the FreeSWITCH project.
-The stack will probably work just as well on Ubuntu, though my pre-compiled FreeSWITCH binaries eventually won't run due to updates to shared libraries that FreeSWITCH depends on.

-**Dual IPv4/IPv6 network stack**
+Ipset and iptables roles
+assume a dual network stack

-The playbook assumes that the host is configured with at least one IPv4 address and one IPv6 address.
+with at least one public IPv4 address and one public IPv6 address.

-**Let's Encrypt certificates**

 You must control a DNS domain
 to deploy this stack.